transmute-industries/openssl-did-web-tutorial/README.md

-It is recommended that the Root CA be [air-gapped](<https://en.wikipedia.org/wiki/Air_gap_(networking)>), and that the intermediate CA key ceremonies occur in an environment that suitable to the desired security level.
+It is recommended that the Root CA be [air-gapped](<https://en.wikipedia.org/wiki/Air_gap_(networking)>), and that the intermediate CA key ceremonies occur in an environment that is suitable to the desired security level for the intended deployment environment.

 If conducting a key ceremony that is generating key material or certificates for use on the open web, it should be assumed that key generation